 - Admission to, and treatment while enrolled in, an educational program;

 - Employment as a student employee on campus; or

 - Other matters of significance relating to campus living or student life, including, but not limited to: assignment of roommates in residence halls, actions of fraternities and sororities, memberships in or admission to clubs or organizations, student health services and financial aid awards.

-A student with an informal complaint will be provided a copy of the appropriate policy and procedure on student complaints and grievances, and the vice chancellor for student affairs’ designee, the director of Student Life, and the Division of Diversity, Access and Equity will be available to help the student understand the opportunities afforded through such policies and procedures.
-The director of Student Life is located in room G-6 of the University Center.
-The Division of Diversity, Access and Equity Office is located in room 359 of the Administrative Center.
+A student with an informal complaint will be provided a copy of the appropriate policy and procedure on student complaints and grievances, and the vice chancellor for student affairs’ designee, the Assist Dean of Students, and the Title IX Coordinator will be available to help the student understand the opportunities afforded through such policies and procedures.